rage/programming-23/data/part-4/6-strings-and-lists.md

 <programming-exercise name='Neighbours in a list' tmcname='part04-37_neighbours_in_list'>

-Let's decide that the items in a list are neighbours if their difference is 1.
+Given a list of integers, let's decide that two consecutive items in the list are neighbours if their difference is 1.
 So, items 1 and 2 would be neighbours, and so would items 56 and 55.

-Please write a function named `longest_series_of_neighbours` which looks for the longest series of neighbours within the list, and returns its length.
+Please write a function named `longest_series_of_neighbours`, which looks for the longest series of neighbours within the list, and returns its length.

 For example, in the list `[1, 2, 5, 4, 3, 4]` the longest list of neighbours would be  `[5, 4, 3, 4]`, with a length of 4.